 The individual performing the test is not required to know the language they are testing in.
-They just need to be familiar enough with the app so that they know where everything is to ensure that the app has been localised in the correct format, without affecting its performance.
+They just need to be familiar enough with the app to know where everything that needs to be changed is to ensure that the app has been localised entirely, without any impact on performance.

 When the development process is complete and you are content that the app works how it is supposed to, you should either carry out an open beta test or a closed beta test to make sure that all the translations are correct.
 This is usually done by a native speaker of your target language who can provide any necessary feedback and identify areas for improvement.

 What should you consider after releasing a localised app?